Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Abstract

 \section{Abstract}

-Neural Operators (NOs) have emerged as powerful tools for learning mappings between function spaces.
-Among them, the kernel integral operator has been widely used in universally approximating architectures.
-Following the original formulation, most advancements focus on designing better parameterizations for the kernel over the original physical domain (with $d$ spatial dimensions, $d \in {1,2,3,\ldots}$).
-In contrast, embedding evolution remains largely unexplored, which often drives models toward brute-force embedding lengthening to improve approximation, but at the cost of substantially increased computation.
+Neural Operators (NOs) are powerful architectures for learning mappings between function spaces.
+While most advances focus on refining kernel parameterizations over the $d$-dimensional physical domain, the evolution of lifted embeddings remains underexplored, which often drives models toward computationally expensive embedding-scaling designs to improve approximation.

-In this paper, we introduce an auxiliary dimension that explicitly models embedding evolution in operator form, thereby redefining the NO framework in $d+1$ dimensions (the original $d$ dimensions plus one auxiliary dimension).
-Under this formulation, we develop a Schrödingerised Kernel Neural Operator (SKNO), which leverages Fourier-based operators to model the $d+1$ dimensional evolution.
-Across more than ten increasingly challenging benchmarks, ranging from the 1D heat equation to the highly nonlinear 3D Rayleigh–Taylor instability, SKNO consistently outperforms other baselines.
-We further validate its resolution invariance under mixed-resolution training and super-resolution inference, and evaluate zero-shot generalization to unseen temporal regimes.
-In addition, we present a broader set of design choices for the lifting and recovery operators, demonstrating their impact on SKNO’s predictive performance.
+In this paper, we introduce an auxiliary function dimension that models embedding evolution in operator form, thereby reformulating the NO pipeline in $d+1$ dimensions.
+We instantiate this framework via Fourier-based operators acting jointly on the physical and auxiliary domains, yielding a basis-diversified auxiliary evolution module as an alternative to brute-force embedding scaling.
+Across more than ten increasingly challenging benchmarks, ranging from the 1D heat equation to the highly nonlinear 3D Rayleigh–Taylor instability, our model consistently achieves the lowest relative $L_2$ error among the evaluated baselines.
+Crucially, this advantage is empirically supported by (1) controlled budget-aware comparisons against scaled and ablated baselines; (2) robustness under mixed-resolution training and super-resolution inference; and (3) zero-shot generalization to unseen temporal regimes.
+In addition, we present a broader set of design choices for lifting and recovery operators, demonstrating their impact on our model’s predictive performance.